Randomized gradient-free methods in convex optimization: Further research

 \subsection{Sum-type problems}

 For non-smooth sum-type problems, \dd{the} $l_2$-smoothing scheme (see Section~\ref{sec:non_smooth_l2}) can be applied, see \cite{gasnikov22a} for details.
 Moreover, all of the above results (except Section~\ref{sec:online}) can be transferred to sum-type problems.
 Sometimes it requires non-trivial combinations of variance-reduced technique and coordinate-wise randomization technique \cite{hanzely2020variance}, see also Section~\ref{sec:coord}.
-But, to the best of our knowledge, there is also a lack of papers in this field.
+But there is also a lack of papers in this field.